Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Simulation Results

 Fig. \ref{fig:expectation} verifies the negative effect of subcarrier correlation as analyzed in Section \ref{sec:correlation}, while Fig. \ref{fig:exp_2tap} and Fig. \ref{fig:exp_4tap} verify the advantage of BICMB-OFDM with subcarrier grouping over BICMB-OFDM without subcarrier grouping.
 Other than the subcarrier grouping technique, focus can be drawn on the design of the bit interleaver to combat the subcarrier correlation.
 As illustrated in Section \ref{subsec:alpha}, the bit interleaver is directly related to the $\alpha$-spectra which reflect the subcarrier distribution of the distinct bits for each error path and thereby determine the diversity.
 In fact, the performance degradation results from the error paths whose distinct bits are transmitted by correlated subcarriers.
-Therefore, negative effect of subcarrier correlation can be reduced by a properly designed bit interleaver.
-However, such an interleaver only finds the better arrangement of subcarriers to lighten the negative effect of subcarrier correlation without actual reduction achieved by subcarrier grouping.
-As a result, the subcarrier grouping technique is apparently a better choice because it does not only achieve better performance but also provides multi-user compatibility as explained in Section \ref{sec:grouping}.
+Therefore, negative effect of subcarrier correlation can be reduced by a properly designed bit interleaver so that the errored bits of every error event are carried on uncorrelated or weakly correlated subcarriers.
+However, only considering the worst-case error event is already very difficult.
+For BICMB-OFDM, at high SNR, the performance is dominated by the worst-case error event of the error events which have the worst diversity order.
+When the number of subcarriers is large, there may exist too many error events with the same worst diversity order.
+When subcarrier correlation exists, it is already very hard to analyze the performance of error events which involve more than two correlated subcarriers, as mentioned in Section \ref{sec:correlation}.
+As a result, it is even harder to determine the worst-case error event.
+Even if the worst-case error event can be identified, only focusing on that event is not sufficient.
+To lighten the negative effect of subcarrier correlation for the worst-case error event, the assigned subchannels need to be rearranged.
+However, the rearrangement of subchannels also affects other error events.
+It is probable that after the rearrangement another error event becomes the worst one, which might be even worse than the original worst case.
+As a result, all error events need to be considered for an interleaver design.
+However, because there are countless error events, it is impossible to consider them all.
+In fact, such an interleaver can only find a better arrangement of subcarriers to lighten the negative effect of subcarrier correlation for some error events, but the subcarrier correlation itself is not changed at all.
+On the other hand, the subcarrier correlation is actually reduced by subcarrier grouping, which results in better performance.
+As a result, the subcarrier grouping technique is apparently a better choice because it does not only achieve better performance in an easier way but also provides multi-user compatibility as explained in Section \ref{sec:grouping}.
 Therefore, the design of the bit interleaver to combat subcarrier correlation is not considered in this paper.